Christ Church Melaka - Melaka

 Getting There

 Christ Church is right in the center of Melaka's historic district on Red Square, making it incredibly easy to reach on foot if you're staying anywhere in the old town.
-Most tourists actually stumble across it while exploring the area.
+Most tourists stumble across it while exploring the area.
 If you're coming from further out, any taxi or Grab driver will know 'Red Square' or 'Dutch Square.'
 There's limited parking directly around the square, but you'll find several paid parking lots within a 5-minute walk.
 The church is also a standard stop on most trishaw tours of the historic area.

 Things to Do Nearby